Danescourt railway station

 Both of the station's two platforms are accessible for disabled passengers via ramps.
-The Cardiff Central-bound platform is accessible via a bridge, whilst the Radyr-bound platform is accessible via a residential road (Beale Close) off the main road (Danescourt Way).
+The Cardiff Central-bound platform is accessible via a ramp from Llantrisant Road, whilst the Radyr-bound platform is accessible via a residential road (Beale Close) off the main road (Danescourt Way).
 A footbridge links the two platforms.
+The station has capacity for 4 car trains following platform extensions in 2023 and 2024.

 Services

+Before the 2nd of June 2024, the Cardiff City Line operated a 2 train per hour service from Radyr to Coryton via Cardiff Central, excluding Sundays of which there was no service.
+Following this date, Transport for Wales now operates a 4 train per hour service and Monday-Saturday and a 2 train per hour service on Sundays:

 The typical Monday-Saturday off-peak service is: